svetlanama/ASAutoResizingTextView/README.md

 ASAutoResizingTextView is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

+After installation put TextView control on your ViewController and in inspector choose the ASAutoResizingTextView class for it.

 ```ruby
 pod "ASAutoResizingTextView"
 ```